hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ![Unsuccessful in-band GET from a Windows laptop](/img/unsuccessfulinbandgetinwinlaptop.png "Unsuccessful in-band GET from a Windows laptop")

-TBDTBDTBD

 As said previously, if you don't provide formerly a target iLO IP address to an `iLOrest login` command, iLOrest uses the `blobstore://.` target URL to connect to the local iLO via the CHIF driver.

-You can as well, write Redfish client programs or scripts with this special target and perform in-band management operations.
+The `blobstore://.` URL can be used as well in Redfish client Python or PowerShell scripts  perform in-band management operations.
 Such programs will have the same behavior as iLOrest ...
 TBD

-The previous paragraph illustrates this situation with an iLOrest get command.
-TBD See
+> NOTE: TBD can we use the `blobstore://.` target URL with tackle box ? or non HPE PowerShell cmdlets ?
+TBD

+In the following picture we can see the execution of the `get_ilo_ip.py` python example TBD

 ![blobstore target URL](/img/blobstoretarget.png "blobstore target URL")